Why isn't the subway image more passenger-friendly?

 viewing was captured.

-Why are some track sections red instead of the normal light
+Why are some track sections dark red instead of the normal light

-Tracks are shown in red when they have been "closed" by a Central
+Tracks are shown dark red when they have been "closed" by a

-Control Operator (CCO) or the Train Control system.
+Central Control Operator (CCO) or by the Train Control system.

 Computer-controlled trains cannot move in a closed track section.